AppConfig-Org/AppConfig-Squared/Features Guide.md

 # AppConfig² Suite Features Guide

-This comprehensive guide covers features available in the AppConfig² Suite, organized by tool and functionality.
+This guide covers features available in the AppConfig² Suite, organized by tool and functionality.

 ## 🌟 Core Capabilities (Both Tools)